ArundhatiApte/ResponsiveWebSockets.js/README.md

 ### Installation

 Download repo.
-In root folder of the module execute script createPackage.sh.
+In project/buildingNpmPackage/ folder of the module execute script createPackage.sh.
 There will be file ResponsiveWebSockets.package.tar.gz.
 In directory of your project install module by package manager:
 `npm install path/to/ResponsiveWebSockets.package.tar.gz`.